Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Extras.md

 - [Edit]
-Click this button edit the selected import definition.
+Click this button to edit the selected import definition.
 The *Import/export definitions* window is displayed, see [Import/export definitions](#import-export-definitions).

 - *Split bookings*
 Click the drop-down list to select the appropriate import setting for split bookings.
 The following options are available: